-A new coronavirus resulting in pneumonia-like symptoms began making the headlines in late 2019.
+A novel coronavirus resulting in pneumonia-like symptoms began making the headlines in late 2019.
 Since it first emerged in China, this virus has spread to almost all countries in the world and has resulted in the death of thousands of humans.
-The virus was later named SARS-CoV-2, (Severe Acute Respiratory Syndrome CoronaVirus 2), and the illness caused by the virus is called COVID-19 (COronaVIrus Disease - 2019).
+The virus was later named SARS-CoV-2 (severe acute respiratory syndrome coronaVirus 2), and the illness caused by the virus is called COVID-19 (coronavIrus disease - 2019).

 You can also get infected if you touch your nose, mouth, or eyes when your hands are contaminated by touching a surface or object that has droplets with the virus on it.
 This is not considered to be the primary way this virus spreads, but there are pretty good chances that you might get infected through such indirect contact.